alexandru/scala-best-practices/2-language-rules.md

 discussion on `return`, that's a sign that the *code smells* and is in need of refactoring, which is a good thing.

-### 1.4.
+### 2.4.
 SHOULD NOT define useless traits

-There was this Java Best Practice that said "*program to an interface, not to an implementation*", a best practice that has been cargo-culted to the point that people started defining completely useless interfaces in their code.
+There was this Java Best Practice that said "*program to an interface, not to an implementation*", a best practice that has been cargo-cult-ed to the point that people started defining completely useless interfaces in their code.
 Generally speaking, that rule is healthy, but it refers to the general engineering need of hiding implementation